mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 > Is it not the principle that is prior to one’s knowledge and perceptions?

 That means that zazen, completely beyond hearing and seeing, is not a mysterious thing.
-There is still [bowing](glossary#bowing), and being in accord with the function of knowledge and perception.
+There is still bowing, and being in accord with the function of knowledge and perception.
 How?
 Let’s use your body and mind; breath and mind are perfectly fitting into one object called zazen.
 At that time, something happens.

 And after that, mind associates, that’s all.
 Then mind says, “Ahh, *that’s* zazen.”
 And then you attach to it.
 But before mind, prior to the function of your mind, it’s really *just sit*.
 It’s a very simple practice.
 That’s why Dogen Zenji says, “Is it not a principle that is prior to one’s knowledge and perceptions?”
 It’s [there].
-You have to really *fit* into your knowledge and perceptions.
+You have to [just] really *fit* into your knowledge and perceptions.

 Do you have questions?